Umuzi-org/ACN-syllabus/content/k8s/fluxcd/helmrepository-source/_index.md

   hard:
   - k8s/manual-app-deployment/project-overview
   soft:
-  - k8s/fluxcd/helmrepository-source
+  - k8s/fluxcd/root-kustomization-apps
 ready: true
 submission_type: continue_repo
 tags:
 - kubernetes
 - fluxcd
-title:Buttons helmrepository source
+title: Buttons helmrepository source
 ---

-# Buttons helmrepository source

 We want to pull from our own helmrepository source so let's add that to our sources